Zac-HD/hypofuzz/docs/preview-116/docs/_sources/manual/database.rst.txt

 Writing your own database
 -------------------------

 The HypoFuzz database is a standard :ref:`hypothesis database <hypothesis:database>`, which is a simple key-value store that maps bytestrings to lists of bytestrings.
 Writing your own database requires implementing only the ``.fetch(key: bytes)``, ``.save(key: bytes, value: bytes)``, and ``.delete(key: bytes, value: bytes)`` methods.
-See the Hypothesis database documentation for details on how to implement this.
+See the Hypothesis :doc:`hypothesis:how-to/custom-database` how-to for more details.

 .. note::